olgi9911/Self-Learning-GA-for-Flexible-Job-Shop-Scheduling-Problem/README.md

 - `main.py` is the entry point of the project.
 - `env.py` is the FJSP environment containing GA and RL implementation.

-One can run the following command to generate result of a instance (e.g. Mk01):
+One can run the following command to generate solution of a instance (e.g. Mk01):
 ```console
 python3 main.py --instance Mk01
 ```